joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/04/05/world/europe/05reuters-health-coronavirus-spain-primeminister.html?searchResultPosition=5

 **UK Prime Minister Boris Johnson Hospitalized With Virus**\
-`British Prime Minister Boris Johnson, who was diagnosed with the coronavirus more than a week ago, was admitted to a hospital Sunday for tests.`\
+`British Prime Minister Boris Johnson, who was diagnosed with the new coronavirus more than a week ago, was admitted to a hospital Sunday for tests. `\
 https://nytimes.com/aponline/2020/04/05/world/europe/ap-eu-virus-outbreak-boris-johnson.html?searchResultPosition=6

 **UK PM Johnson Admitted to Hospital for Tests After Persistent Coronavirus Symptoms**\